davidhoo1988/FHEW_NTT_LIB/README.md

 ## Other remarks
-FHEW-ntt-medium and  FHEW-ntt-128AP are identical to FHEW-ntt-128, and is kepted for historical reasons.  'medium' suggests the security level is medium if compared with the 80-bit FHEW-ntt.
+FHEW-ntt-medium and  FHEW-ntt-128AP are identical to FHEW-ntt-128, and is kept for historical reasons.  'medium' suggests the security level is medium if compared with the 80-bit FHEW-ntt.
 'AP' suggests the external product is asymmetric, and is performed between a RLWE ciphertext and a RGSW ciphertext for better computational efficiency.